coffee2code/one-click-close-comments/readme.txt

 = How can I customize the color-coding used for the comment bubble? =

 You can customize the colors via CSS. `.comment-state-1` indicates comments are open. `.comment-state-0` indicates comments are closed.
+I recommend my [Add Admin CSS plugin](https://wordpress.org/plugins/add-admin-css/) to easily add this CSS.

 = How can I customize the character used to represent commenting status? =